 If you'd like to try out Jest with an existing codebase, there are a number of ways to convert to Jest:

-- If you are using Jasmine, or a Jasmine like API (for example Mocha), Jest should be mostly compatible and easy to migrate to.
+- If you are using Jasmine, or a Jasmine like API (for example Mocha), Jest should be mostly compatible, which makes it less complicated to migrate to.

 - If you are using AVA, Expect.js (by Automattic), Jasmine, Mocha, proxyquire, Should.js or Tape you can automatically migrate with Jest Codemods (see below).